Occupational health and safety management systems (OHSMSs) help organisations to continually improve their health and safety performance.

 5 steps of an OHSMS

-There are 5 steps to an effective OHSMS, and these steps form a continual cycle of improvement as shown in the image.
+There are 5 steps to an effective OHSMS, and these steps form a continual cycle of improvement.
 Consultation is a key element of each step.

 The policy is a general plan of intent which guides or influences future decisions.
 It is the basis upon which measurable objectives and targets and the OHSMS is developed.